Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 Coolify clones the repo, detects the framework, builds a Docker image, starts the container, configures Traefik routing, and requests an SSL certificate.
 Your app is live.

 For GitHub integration with auto-deploy on push, set up a GitHub App in Coolify’s settings.
 After that, every push to your configured branch triggers a build and deploy automatically.
 Same workflow as Vercel, just on your hardware.
+And no egress magic ;)

 What I actually host